Gjakova: Ottoman Period

 The Old Bazaar in Gjakova is the oldest one in Kosovo and was the heart of the economy in the city.

 Gjakova was mentioned as a village with a market in the 1485 Ottoman defter, and had 54 households.
 The local Albanians developed it into a town in the 16th century.
 It has been a settlement with an ethnic Albanian majority since its foundation, having grown around the founding structures built by Hadim Suleyman Efendi, a politically important local Albanian.
-Edith Durham noted that Gjakova was founded by members of the Albanian Mërturi tribe in the 15th-16th centuries, specifically by the families of two men descended from Bitush Mërturi - Vula and Mërtur.
+Edith Durham noted that Gjakova was founded by members of the Albanian Mërturi tribe in the 15th and 16th centuries, specifically by the families of two men descended from Bitush Mërturi—Vula and Mërtur.
 The descendants of the Vula family were still present during the time of her visit to Albania in the first decade of the 20th century.

 In the Ottoman defter (tax registry) of 1485, Gjakova was a village with 67 households.
-In the 17th century, Katip Çelebi and Evliya Çelebi mention this place as Jakovičse, with 2000 houses and 300 shops.
+In the 17th century, Katip Çelebi and Evliya Çelebi mention this place as Jakovičse, with 2,000 houses and 300 shops.
 During the early period of Ottoman rule, Gjakova and the Gjakova Municipality were part of the Nahiya of Altun-ili.
 Most of the villages in the Nahiya of Altun-ili, along with the villages between Gjakova and Prizren were dominated by inhabitants with Albanian anthroponomy.
 This is seen by Selami Pulaha as an indication that during the 15th century (as supported by Ottoman defters), the lands between Junik and Gjakova were inhabited by a dominant ethnic Albanian majority.
 In the 1571 and 1591 Ottoman defters, the majority of the inhabitants of Gjakova as a settlement itself were recorded with Albanian anthroponomy; Albanian onomastics prevailed over Slavic onomastics.

 In the year 1638, the Archbishop of Bar, Gjergj Bardhi, reported that Gjakova had 320 Muslim homes, 20 Catholic homes and 20 Orthodox homes, and wrote that the region is inhabited by Albanians and that the Albanian language is spoken there.

-The city had developed into an Ottoman trade center on the Shkodra–Istanbul route, with the marketplace being by the Hadum Mosque, built in 1594 by Mimar Sinan, financed by Hadum Aga.
+The city had developed into an Ottoman trade centre on the Shkodra–Istanbul route, with the marketplace being by the Hadum Mosque, built in 1594 by Mimar Sinan, financed by Hadum Aga.
 Evliya Çelebi mentioned it as a city in 1662, and described it as a flourishing and attractive town with 2,000 houses built of stone with roofs and gardens.
 The public buildings were situated on a broad plain and included two richly adorned congregational mosques, several prayer-houses, some inns with leaden roofs, a delightful bath-house (hamam), and about 300 shops like nightingale-nests.
 Between 3–6 September 1878, heavy fighting took place in Gjakovë between the nationalist Albanian League of Prizren and the Ottoman Empire.
 In the ensuing fight, 280 Ottoman soldiers were killed, including 2 Pashas, and a further 300 were wounded.